TrevorPilley/phone-number-parser/README.md

 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Macau mobile numbers.
 - Macau does not use a trunk prefix.

+### Monaco

+- 3, 4, 6, 8 and 9 numbers are supported.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Monaco mobile numbers.

 ### Singapore

 - 3, 6, 8 and 9 numbers are supported